Beatmaking and Electronic Music

 A Cappella Foundations

-A Cappella Foundations will introduce students to the fundamentals of a cappella singing, including vocal technique, music literacy, and artistic expression.
+A Cappella Foundations is a vocal ensemble that will introduce students to the fundamentals of a cappella singing, including vocal technique, music literacy, and artistic expression.
+In a cappella music, everything you hear is made using only the human voice—no instruments—through harmony, vocal technique, and beatboxing-style vocal percussion.
 They will also cultivate a working knowledge of fundamental music theory and explore the wider cultural context of the repertoire they study.
 Throughout the course, students will learn how to listen for tuning and ensemble blend during rehearsal.
 The aim of the course is to develop confident musicians and prepare for a public concert at the end of the term.
 Weekly individual voice lessons are not required but are available on campus to students for an additional fee.
 Students who are on financial aid at Beaver have the same percentage of aid applied to their private music lessons.
 Students interested in taking more than one art class should reach out to the registrar or the Head of Performing Arts to discuss possible options.
-One Term Course Prerequisite: No prerequisite

 Instrumental Ensemble II